microsoft/Quantum/samples/characterization/phase-estimation/README.md

 # Iterative Phase Estimation

 This sample demonstrates iterative phase estimation using Bayesian inference to provide a simple method to perform the classical statistical analysis.
+You can read more about iterative phase estimation in [our documentation on quantum characterization and statistics](https://docs.microsoft.com/quantum/libraries/standard/characterization#iterative-phase-estimation).

 ## Prerequisites ##